 From Captain Billy’s we headed due north for roughly five miles until we arrived at the small town of Bel Alton, Maryland.
 Our sights were set on a wooded area that was located a short distance past the Bel Alton Fire Department.
 While that wooded area looked no different than the tens of thousands of others we had passed during our travels, it had played a significant role in American history – it was the infamous “Pine Thicket” where Booth and Herold remained concealed from Federal troops until they made their dash across the Potomac.

 Although it was difficult to know for sure if the wooded area in front of us was exactly where John Wilkes Booth and David Herold hid out, we were convinced that it was close.
-Two days after the historic events at Ford’s Theater had played out, Booth and Herald arrived to the home of Samuel Cox – known as ‘Rich Hill’ – after midnight.
+Two days after the historic events at Ford’s Theater had played out, Booth and Herald arrived at the home of Samuel Cox – known as ‘Rich Hill’ – after midnight.
 The fugitives entered the house and likely were fed by Cox during their three-to-four-hour stay.
 While darkness was still their ally on that Easter Sunday morning, a Rich Hill farmhand guided Booth and Herald about a mile south to a pine thicket where they remained concealed for six days and nights.
 While in that thicket, Thomas Jones (foster-brother and a fellow Confederate sympathizer to Cox) met up with Booth and Herold and supplied the fugitives with food, whiskey, and newspapers.
 It was in that thicket that Booth read the papers and learned that his deed was viewed as heinous, cowardly, and was condemned by Jefferson Davis and Robert E. Lee.
 It was also in that pine-covered area where Booth wrote his infamous diary passage: “Our country owed all her troubles to him, and God simply made me the instrument of his punishment.”

 During our 15-minute visit at the Pine Thicket where I envisioned Booth and Herold hiding in the brush, I was startled by a sudden movement in the overgrowth.
 Could it be a couple of fugitives hiding from the authorities?
 I laughed to myself when the “fugitives” turned out to be goats.
-That’s right – a small tribe of goats arrived on the scene and they seemed to be in the mood to eat everything in sight.
+That’s right – a small tribe of goats arrived on the scene, and they seemed to be in the mood to eat everything in sight.
 As a matter of fact, I thought one of the larger goats (nicknamed Brady) was going to grab me from my photographer’s hand when Tom tried to pet the animal’s head.
 Then out of nowhere, we saw it – we saw what my photographer described as the “cutest animal I’ve ever seen”.
 At first the three of us thought the tan and white floppy-eared animal was a dog; but it turned out to be a young goat who was irresistibly adorable.

 We had a short one-mile drive along Bel Alton Newtown Road that took us to the entrance of Rich Hill.
 When I heard my photographer mention to Bob that we were visiting Rich Hill, I thought he meant the Tampa Bay pitcher Rich Hill.
 In my mind, a visit with that pitcher would’ve been awesome because Rich Hill made Major League history on August 23, 2017 while he pitched for the Dodgers.
 On that momentous day against the Pirates, Hill became the only pitcher in Major League history to lose a perfect game in the 9th-inning due to a fielding error.
 Then an inning later, he became the only hurler in history to have a no-hitter broken up by a walk-off homerun.
 I would’ve loved to have my image captured while the history-making pitcher Rich Hill held me, but instead I’d have to settle for an old house that was in the middle of a restoration project.

 That’s right – after Tom parked the Rogue, we walked into the front yard of Rich Hill where we saw the Lancaster County Timber Frames company working on the house.
 While the front of the historic home seemed virtually untouched, the right side of the building was completely exposed and a ‘Sky Power’ lift was parked nearby.
-My photographer talked to the site foreman for a few minutes and he explained their job was to replace support beams in the house to keep it from collapsing.
+My photographer talked to the site foreman for a few minutes, and he explained their job was to replace support beams in the house to keep it from collapsing.
 The foreman also mentioned that the three of us could approach the front of the building for our photos, but we needed to keep our distance from the exposed side – which was okay with us.
 As a matter of fact, after the foreman saw me posing in front of the house, he asked my photographer to explain what we do and why we do it; and he seemed impressed.
 Well, he was either impressed or he didn’t want to hurt Tom’s feelings by saying only a nerd would travel around the countryside taking pictures of a toy.

 As I posed for a small handful of images in front of Rich Hill, I could see in my resin-mind’s eye John Wilkes Booth as he knocked on the front door of the Cox home in the wee-hours of April 16, 1865.
 Even though Hugh Cox gave the house to his son in 1849, Samuel Cox had no way of knowing that on that fateful Easter Morning sixteen years later that history would be made there – an event that would affect his own life.
 Due to the fact that Samuel Cox fed and helped Booth and Herold avoid detection, he was arrested and forced to serve a short prison sentence for his part in the assassination conspiracy.